CityScope/CSL_Corktown/README.md

 python3 corktown_scenarios.py

 ```
 See the [README](https://github.com/CityScope/CS_Mobility_Service) file for information on how to update the mobility parameters.
-The land-use scenarios are read directly from the stored scenraios on cityIO (created using the interactive tool).
+The land-use scenarios are read directly from the stored scenarios on cityIO (created using the interactive tool).
 Any new scenario created using the interactive tool will be evaluated when this file runs.
 The results for each scenario will be saved as a csv.

 ### Urban Indicators
 To evaluate the rest of the indicators (Innovation Potential, Economic, Sustaiable Buildings and Community Benefits) for the saved land-use scenarios, navigate to the CS_Urban_Indicators folder and run: